SeriousHoax/AnythingLinux/README.md

 ## Arch Linux

 ### Enable [Zram](https://wiki.archlinux.org/title/Zram) on Arch Linux
-Same as above except this will use the `Zram-install-Arch.sh` script
+Copy the code below and paste it into your Terminal.
+It will download the `Zram-install-Arch.sh` script from the repository to your `home` directory, install the required tool for configuration, optimize the swapping parameters to the recommended values, and enable it on your device
 ```
 curl -o ~/Zram-install-Arch.sh https://raw.githubusercontent.com/SeriousHoax/AnythingLinux/refs/heads/main/Zram-install-Arch.sh && chmod +x ~/Zram-install-Arch.sh && ~/Zram-install-Arch.sh
 ```